Durgal/StarCrusader/README.md

 Once you receive positive feedback, implement the feature and create a new pull request.
 Name it with the same name as your feature request.
 Provide the same information you provided with the feature request as well.

+In order for a new feature to be committed, it must follow [PEP8 Python Coding Standards.](https://www.python.org/dev/peps/pep-0008/)

 Request a Feature